 This article covers the following methods:

-- Use a downloaded installer and copy it to the endpoint.
+- Use a downloaded MSI installer and copy it to the endpoint.

 - Command line remote installation for Windows endpoints, which can be run silently.

-If you have many endpoints, you can use the Windows 64-bit MSI installer with many common installation methods including:
+If you have many endpoints, you can use the installer with other installation methods including:

 - Microsoft Endpoint Manager (SCCM & Intune) and Microsoft GPO.